Latest News

 Chevron’s actions appear to be more in line with its messaging.
 The company is clearly betting that oil demand will continue to grow and it's a race against time to compensate for dwindling supplies.

 Chevron has plans to increase oil and gas production between 2% and 3% annually until 2030.
-It produces approximately 4 million barrels equivalent to oil per day.
+Currently, it produces approximately 4 million barrels equivalent to oil per day.

-Wirth stated that the amount of investment needed to close the oil gap is equivalent to five Saudi Arabias over the next decade.
+Wirth stated that the amount of investment needed to close the oil gap is equivalent to five Saudi Arabias over the next ten years.

 Chevron has stated that it will keep the production of the Permian shale in America at 1 million bpd until 2040, while reducing its investment from $4.5 billion per annum to $5 billion.